Opinion | Russia’s disinformation campaign will keep rolling, as long as Republicans are gullible enough

 Trump and Giuliani, far from dissuaded by the warnings about Derkach’s spin campaign, kept pushing the false claim that Biden had corruptly intervened in Ukraine.
 In his hunt for damaging information about Biden, Trump had already squeezed Ukrainian President Volodymyr Zelensky in a now-famous July 2019 phone call.
 Trump was impeached by the House for his alleged attempt to extort political benefits from Ukraine, but he was acquitted by the Senate.

 Derkach kept pushing his anti-Biden narrative to Republicans in Washington, even though the intelligence community had identified him as a Kremlin operative.
-Haines noted this week that he “hired a U.S. firm to petition U.S. officials,” an apparent reference to a Washington lobbying firm that disclosed in a Foreign Agents Registration Act filing that it had been hired by Derkach but terminated the relationship on July 31, 2020.
+Haines noted this week that Derkach “hired a U.S. firm to petition U.S. officials,” an apparent reference to a Washington lobbying firm that disclosed in a Foreign Agents Registration Act filing that it had been hired by Derkach but terminated the relationship on July 31, 2020.

 Haines also noted that Russian proxies “helped produce a documentary that aired on a U.S. television network in late January 2020.”
 The Times of San Diego said the report “hints” that the network was One America News, which is based in San Diego.